A Definitive Guide to Different Types of Flooring Options

 Luxury vinyl flooring is also quite easy to clean and maintain.
 Plus, when exposed to water, they don’t swell or buckle the same way hardwoods do.
 They’re also scratch- and stain-resistant, which is another reason they’re perfect for families with kids and pets.

 Check out Beauflor’s Parkway LVP, which can be installed using both a locking method and glued down method.
-The Beauflor Essence collection includes a variation of weathered wood planks and aged concrete tiles for a modern farmhouse or industrial style vibe in your home.
+The Beauflor Pure collection features a 360° locking system that allows homeowners to create a unique pattern for to fit their home design style.

 Waterproof flooring is ideal for kitchens and bathrooms, as well as laundry rooms, mudrooms and basements.
 Unlike most hardwoods, waterproof flooring will never buckle or swell from damage if a puddle lingers too long.
 Waterproof flooring also makes an excellent option for landlords of rental units and owners of beachside condos that see lots of moisture and wet bathing suits.